Korvettenkapitän (Crew 34)

 In October 1942 he joined the BdU staff.
 In his position as the "Geleitzugs-Asto" (A I op), he planned and organized operations against the enemy convoys.

-In September 1944 he took over the command of the new 'Elektro-boot' U-2511, one of the only two Type XXI boats to see active service*.
-On this patrol on the last day of the war, in the hours immediately after the cease-fire order of 4 May, 1945, Korvettenkapitän Schnee had an excellent opportunity to sink the British cruiser HMS Norfolk.
+In September 1944 he took over the command of the new 'Elektro-boot' U-2511, the first Type XXI boat to see active service, commencing her first patrol on 16 March*.
+On her second patrol on the last day of the war, in the hours immediately after the cease-fire order of 4 May, 1945, Korvettenkapitän Schnee had an excellent opportunity to sink the British cruiser HMS Norfolk.
 Simulating an actual attack, he approached the vessel, evaded the destroyer screen, closed to point-blank range, and then simply left the area.

 After the surrender he served for six months in a minesweeper unit.
 In October 1945 he was called into court to testify in defence of Heinz-Wilhelm Eck and some of his officers, who were being tried for their actions in the Peleus Affair.
 On the stand, Schnee was placed in a difficult position by the prosecutor, and faced with the choice of either incriminating himself or condemning Eck's decision.
 Backed into a corner, Schnee, who was to have been the star witness for the defense, was forced to admit he would not have done what Eck did.